Rahul-2045/rag-pdf-question-answering/README.md

 **Health Insurance Coverage Status and Type by Geography: 2021 and 2022**

-This PDF is published by the **U.S. Census Bureau** and contains data related to:
+This PDF contains information related to:

 - Health insurance coverage
 - Private insurance